zzfima/docs.ru-ru/docs/framework/wcf/samples/operationcontextscope.md

     //Add the header to the OutgoingMessageHeader collection.
     OperationContext.Current.OutgoingMessageHeaders.Add(customHeader);

-    //Now call RetreieveHeader on both the proxies.
+    //Now call RetrieveHeader on both the proxies.
 Since the OperationContextScope is tied to
     //client1's InnerChannel, the header should only be added to calls made on that client.
     //Calls made on client2 should not be sending the header across even though the call
     //is made in the same OperationContextScope.